-About RPG Research
+About The RPG Research Project

 Currently this site is mostly working as a portal/aggregation/repository of information related to these topics.

 To date approximately 80 studies have been published related to participation in role playing games and their effects on participants.
 Most of these studies have relied solely on meta-research, correlative data, individual case studies, or very small sample groups, and do not clearly prove causality.